Amentinho/VirtusGreenApp/replit.md

 # Recent Changes

 ## September 30, 2025
-- **Rewarded advertisements feature**: Users can now watch 30-second ads to earn 100 tokens each, with a daily limit of 5 ads (500 tokens/day max)
+- **Rewarded advertisements feature**: Users can now watch 30-second ads to earn 100 tokens each, with a daily limit of 1 ad (100 tokens/day max)
   - New database table: `adViews` to track ad viewing history
   - Backend API endpoints: POST /api/watch-ad and GET /api/ad-stats
   - Watch Ads page with real-time progress tracking and stats display